pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

     docker logs pryvio_config_leader | less

-At the beginning, you should have a line such as this:
+Every time the service starts, you should have a line such as this:

     2020-09-30T07:32:32.533Z - ESC[32minfoESC[39m: [config-leader:app] Initial user generated.
 Username: initial_user, password: e0c11c2989aea99

 ## Closing Remarks